savadikarc/Handwritten-Digit-Recognition-/README.md

-# Handwritten-Digit Recognition
+# Handwritten-Digit Recognition (MNIST handwritten digit dataset.)

-I used the MNIST handwritten digit dataset.

-The image is of size 28x28, which is stored as a row vector in a .mat file.
-A total of 10000 images (1000 of each digit) are divided into Training Set (5000), Cross Validation Set (3000), and Test Set (2000).

-Specifications of FNN:

- 1. Number of input units - 784 + bias = 785.
- 2. Number of hidden layer(s) - 1 having 50 neurons.
- 3. Number of output classes - 10 each class corresponding to a digit.
+--Python version 3.4.3

+--numpy version 1.11.2

+--scipy version 0.16.1

+--matplotlib version 1.5.3

 main.py contains the script to be run.

-NeuralNetwork contains the class NN for the FNN.
+NeuralNetwork contains the class NN for the fully connected neural network.

 predictDigit.py contains the code to check the prediction accuracy on any datadet specified in the 'loadmat' function.